Skip to Content

 • The stem is edible but the outer layer of the stem is tough.
 If you peel the outer layer of the stem it will be more tender.

 • Perfectly cooked broccoli is vibrant green, slightly firm but tender enough to pierce with a fork.
 If you want it really soft, cook it for 7 to 8 minutes.
-However, If you cook it that long it will lose its vibrant green color and a lot of nutrients.
+However, If you cook it that long it will lose its vibrant green color.

 • If you don’t have a steamer you can place the broccoli directly into the pot with the steaming water but the florets on the bottom will be poached in the water (not steamed) and get over-cooked.